fbpx

 WHY DO WE GET BACK OR NECK PAIN?

 The outer portion of the disc is called the annulus fibrosis, and the soft inner structure is called the nucleus pulposus.
 These unique structures provide flexibility, cushioning, and freedom of movement for the spine.
 It also creates space between the vertebrae so that the delicate spinal nerves can pass through the openings called foramen to reach their target destination.
 In the low back, the destination for those nerves in your legs is the low back, while in the neck it is the arms.
+Injury or damage to these discs will create a cycle of pain that will progress until the underlying problem is specifically corrected.

 HOW ARE DISCS DAMAGED?